A PayPal Chargeback: Is the Seller Protection Program Enough?

 PayPal Resolution Center

 PayPal transactions that don’t involve a credit card, however, are a different story.
 When buyers and sellers can’t come to an agreement in those situations, PayPal can be asked to step in.
-According to PayPal chargeback rules, dissatisfied customers should first file a dispute through the company’s Resolution Center.
+According to the company's rules outlining how to chargeback on PayPal transactions, dissatisfied customers should first file a dispute through the company’s Resolution Center.

 A PayPal Transaction Dispute is essentially a formal announcement that a problem exists.
 PayPal does this to more or less force the buyer into contacting the seller before things get completely out of hand.
 It’s a less confrontational way of ensuring the seller is in the loop; otherwise, buyers may bypass you altogether.

 Still, at this stage, PayPal is only marginally involved.
 The company freezes any funds from the transaction and promises they won’t try to collect the disputed amount, but that’s about it.
 Their hope is that buyers and sellers will work things out among themselves.
 If that doesn’t happen, though, the dispute can be advanced into a formal claim by either party.

 Escalating a dispute to a claim means PayPal steps in and takes a more active role.
 Similar in function to a credit card chargeback, claims give PayPal the authority to investigate the case through the PayPal Resolution Center.
 The company will likely contact you for specific information to support its claim: 3rd party shipping receipt, proof of delivery or download, or the like.
 They will also have the merchant fill out an affidavit (or file a police report, if applicable).
 A PayPal representative will review the case and determine an outcome; if they side with you, your business account will be reimbursed.

 PayPal Chargeback Time Limits